m-barthelemy/AcmeSwift/README.md

 ```swift
 let finalizedOrder = try await acme.orders.finalize(order: order, withPemCsr: "...")
 ```
+The CSR must contain all the DNS names requested by the Order in the SAN (subjectAltName) field.
-Note: AcmeSwift currently doesn't implement any way of generating CSRs or private keys.
+> Note: AcmeSwift currently doesn't implement any way of generating CSRs or private keys.

 <br/>